 - Kahnawake’s published writers

 - History of the Mohawk Choir

 - History of the St. Francis Xavier Mission

 Books on the Kanien’keha language

 Below you will find examples of materials we have at the library.
 We have much more so come in to have a look for yourself!
+Please let us know if there is a study or publication that you think should be added to our collection!
 Questions?
 We would love to help!

 Kahnawake, A Mohawk Look at Canada and Adventures of Big John Canadian.
 1985.
 Johnny Beauvais.